sot/cheta/doc/fetch_tutorial.rst

 ^^^^^

-On a machine without any Ska telemetry archive files directly accessible, the default is to attempt to use the kadi web server (http://kadi.cfa.harvard.edu) to perform telemetry queries.
+On a machine without any Ska telemetry archive files directly accessible, the default is to use the kadi web server (http://kadi.cfa.harvard.edu) to perform telemetry queries.
 Normally the code looks for telemetry files in the directory ``/proj/sot/ska/data/eng_archive`` or ``${SKA}/data/eng_archive`` where ``${SKA}`` is the root of the Ska installation.